nikuwadaskar/IMDb-clone-mini/README.md

 Make this list persistent (should have the same number of movies before and after closing the browser/refreshing the browser).
 Remove from favourites button: Each movie should have remove from favourites button, clicking on which should remove that movie from the list.

+- Photos Page
+clicking on this button will show you the relevant movie image if there is available for the movie

+- videos page
+clicking on this button will show you the relevant movie videos from youtube if there is available for the movie

 # Demo-Link
 `<link>`: [IMDb-clone-mini](https://imdb-mini-clone.netlify.app/index.html)